North West Coast

 For those who enjoy the chase of the little white ball, the North West Coast is home to 3 highly ranked championship golf courses.
 These include Woodrising at Devonport, Allison at Ulverstone and Seabrook at Wynyard.
 Along with these fine courses are a number of nine hole courses.
 One of my favourites being the Wynyard Golf Club with it breathtaking scenery and some tricky par threes.

-Devonport is most commonly known as the port of the Spirit of Tasmania, which arrives and departs here at least once a day from and to Melbourne.
-The city revolves around the Mersey River.
+Devonport is most commonly known as the port of the Spirit of Tasmania, which arrives and departs here at least once a day from and to The city revolves around the Mersey River.
 A walk and cycle path runs along the river all the way to the Don River Railway via the Mersey Bluff, from which you can enjoy splendid views all the way to Burnie on a clear day.
 The Mersey Bluff Lighthouse was built in 1889 to guide ships safely into the port.

 The Devonport region is highly significant for the local Aboriginal community and you can explore the indigenous history in the Tiagarra Aboriginal Centre, from which you can also access the well-preserved rock carvings.